Get your car ready for winter—Winterize your car

 Check engine coolant for freeze protection

 Buy an engine coolant tester at any auto parts store.
+The tester must be rated for the type of coolant in your engine.
+They’re not all that same.
 Squeeze the rubber bulb and suck in some engine coolant.
 Then read the freeze protection level on the chart.
 If the engine coolant tests to the temperatures you’ll encounter in your area, move on to the next test.

 Check engine coolant for pH balance